What Are Some Basic Rugby Terms And Lingo To Know?

 Scrum: Similar to a maul, except a scrum is ordered after a stoppage in play.
 A scrum includes eight players from each team.
 The player’s jersey numbers correspond to their position in the scrum.
 The scrum’s setup and steps will be signaled by the referee and various penalties tend to happen during scrums.

 Advantage: The period of time after an infraction occurs in which the non-offending side has the opportunity to gain territory or tactical opportunity that would negate the need to stop the game due to the infringement.
-The referee will signal advantage and if no advantage is gained then the referee will whistle and stop play.
-The advantage rule allows for the game to be played more smoothly and without so many stoppages.
+The referee will signal advantage; if no advantage is gained then the referee will whistle and stop play.

 Breakdown: The period immediately after a tackle and the ensuing ruck.
 The teams compete for the possession of the ball during this time.
 Most infringements occur during breakdowns.